aellispierce/aellispierce.github.io/_posts/2015-09-02-volunteerism-in-tech.markdown

 <!-- <img src="{{ site.baseurl }}/images/railsbridge.jpg"> -->
 To me, volunteering and giving back within the development field is something that is incredibly important.
-I spend a lot of my personal time volunteering at local events, offering to help any other coder newbies I know who may need it, and searching out new opportunities for ways I could volunteer more.
+I spend a lot of my personal time volunteering at local events, offering to help any other coder newbies I know who may need it, and seeking out new opportunities for ways I could volunteer more.

 I've been asked by a couple of friends why it's so important to me to do these things and really for me